Pandemic reveals another shortcoming in preparation: Scattershot, chaotic research for treatments

 Boulware is halfway through one such hydroxychloroquine trial, which examines whether the drug is effective at preventing the disease or in treating people with mild cases.
 People who participate will receive either the drug or a vitamin in the mail.

 He said he is motivated by his experience working on Ebola, when by the time a well-designed trial was up and running, the outbreak was dying down.
-He plowed ahead with his hydroxychloroquine trial weeks before he heard — last Friday — the National Institutes of Health had declined to fund it.
+He plowed ahead with his hydroxychloroquine trial weeks before he heard – last Friday – the National Institutes of Health had declined to fund it.
 He found international collaborators through chance and social media, when some Canadian researchers emailed to ask if he would share his trial design with them.
-He ended up connecting the Canadians to each other and is now working on overcoming the complex legal requirements to share data.
+He ended up connecting the Canadians with one another and is now working on overcoming the complex legal requirements to share data.

 But now, his trial is potentially competing with a bunch of others that also test hydroxychloroquine all across the country – and enrollment has slowed in recent days.